How to

 NPM Dependency Directory – /node_modules

-Contains the node modules required for various tools such as Bower and gulp.
-Contents of this directory is ignored on the .gitignore file, hence it will not be committed to your repo.
-Developers who use your repo need to explicitly execute npm install from the root folder to get these node modules before building the app.
+Contains the node modules required for various tools such as Bower and Gulp.
+Contents of this directory are ignored on the .gitignore file, hence it will not be committed to your repo.
+Developers who use your repo need to explicitly execute the npm install from the root folder to get these node modules before building the app.
 The required npm modules are listed on package.json.
-The default package.json that is created by the Yeoman gulp-webapp generator looks like this.
+The default package.json that is created by the Yeoman gulp-web app generator looks like this.

 [cc escaped=”true” lang=”javascript” file=”2014/06/blog-code-1.js”][/cc]